 9. Tell the kids to wear their long underwear turned inside out and make a wish that school will be cancelled. #SnowDay

 10. Plan a family ski movie night.
-Get tickets for the new Warren Miller movie premier where free lift tickets are often a door prize or rent a ski movie classic from Greg Stump.
+Get tickets for the new Warren Miller movie premier, free lift tickets are often a door prize, or rent a ski movie classic from Greg Stump, Matchstick Productions.

 “Ski fever” is highly contagious, even infectious – it is also totally treatable.
 All it takes is an injection of snow fun, available soon at a ski resort near you.
-So enjoy the excitement as you make your preparations and plans for your family’s first tracks of the season.
+So enjoy the alpine anticipation as you get ready for your family’s first tracks of the season. #WinterisComing